Home Germany Courses About Register

 02

-Verbs Change Based on Who Is Doing the Action
+Verbs Change Their Ending Based on the Subject

-In German language, verbs are conjugated — they change their ending depending on the subject.
-This is called verb conjugation, and it follows a clear pattern once you learn the template.
+In German, verbs are conjugated — they change their ending depending on who is performing the action.
+This is called verb conjugation and it follows a consistent template once you see it clearly.

-For the verb machen (to do/make): ich mache, du machst, er/sie macht, wir machen, ihr macht, sie machen.
-The pattern repeats across most regular verbs.
-Irregular verbs (like sein — to be) must be memorised, but there are far fewer of them than students expect.
+Take machen (to do / to make): ich mache, du machst, er/sie/es macht, wir machen, ihr macht, sie machen.
+This pattern repeats across most regular verbs.
+Irregular verbs like sein (to be) must be memorised separately, but there are far fewer of them than students expect — and they are also the most frequently used, so they become automatic quickly.

 Ich lerne Deutsch.
 (I am learning German.) · Er spricht Deutsch.
 (He speaks German.)